Dav1d10/BancandesNoSQL/README.md

 ## How to run

-1. Open a terminal and navigate to the `main project folder`:
+1. Open a terminal and navigate to the `main directory`:
 ```bash
   cd bancandes
   ```